-The study of 2D-QSAR represents a series of experimental and theorical methods from which information on the structure-activity relationship is obtained through lineal parameters that do not necessary represent a ligand-protein interactive activity in three dimensions.
-However, important parameters and results can be established to visualize the activity of molecules of therapeutic interest.
+The study of 2D-QSAR represents a series of experimental and theoretical methods from which information on the structure-activity relationship is obtained through lineal parameters that do not necessarily represent a ligand-protein interactive activity in three dimensions.
+However, it is possible to establish important parameters and results to visualize the activity of molecules of therapeutic interest.
+19,20